When you start a new Payrun, the amount you pay an employee (including any deductions or additions) depends on what you have set up for them.

-If the employee is paid an hourly rate you’ll see a checkbox for National Minimum Wage.
+If the employee is paid an hourly rate, you’ll see a checkbox for National Minimum Wage.

-Just click the ‘New Addition/Deduction’ to create a new entry, although you may want to first create a new Pay Code.
+Just select the New Addition/Deduction to create a new entry, although you may want to create a new Pay Code first.

-This is where you set the Tax Code and National Insurance values for the employee.
+Here you set the Tax Code and National Insurance values for the employee.

-You can also set an option to not pay Secondary NICs
+You can also set an option not to pay Secondary NICs.